smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - `upkeepID`: Unique 256 bit identifier for an upkeep.
 Each upkeep has a unique trigger type (conditional or log) which is encoded within the ID
 - `trigger`: Used to represent the trigger for a particular upkeep performance
     - For conditionals: (checkBlockNum, checkBlockHash)
-    - For log triggers: (logTxHash, logIndex, blockNum, blockHash)
+    - For log triggers: (checkBlockNum, checkBlockHash, logTxHash, logIndex)
-- `upkeepTriggerID`: Uniquely identifies an attempt to do a unit of work and is represented as:
-`keccak256(upkeepID, trigger)`
 - `logIdentifier`: unique identifier for a log → (logTxHash, logIndex)
+- `upkeepTriggerID`: Uniquely identifies an attempt to do a unit of work and is represented as: `keccak256(upkeepID, abi.encode(trigger))` for evm chains.
 - `upkeepPayload`: Input information to process an upkeep → (upkeepID, trigger, checkData)
     - For conditionals checkData is empty (derived onchain in checkUpkeep)
     - For log: checkData is log information